-Bribing Someone to Throw a Sporting Event
+337(b) (PC): Bribing Someone to Throw a Sporting Event

-It’s worth noting that giving someone money to incentive them to win a game is not bribery as it is expected that the individual would attempt to win either way, you are just adding extra motivation.
-In fact, if the prosecution cannot prove that you asked the participant or player to play less competently, then your La Jolla bribery attorney will often be able to have the charges against you dropped.
+Simply giving someone money to incentivize them to win a game is not bribery, as it is expected that the individual would attempt to win either way and you are just adding extra motivation.
+For this reason, if the prosecution cannot prove that you asked the participant or player to play less competently, then your attorney may be able to have the charges against you dropped.

-Bribing someone to throw a sporting event can be charged as a misdemeanor or felony.
+Under 337b (PC), bribing someone to throw a sporting event can be charged as a misdemeanor or felony.
 As a misdemeanor, the maximum sentence is one year in jail.
 As a felony, the crime is punishable by up to three years imprisonment.

-Accepting a Bribe to Throw a Game
+337(c) (PC): Accepting a Bribe to Throw a Game

-While bribing someone to throw a sporting event can be a misdemeanor or a felony, accepting a bribe as a player or participant is always a felony, punishable by up to three years imprisonment and $5,000 in fines.
-Additionally, most athletes or other participants who are convicted of this crime will be permanently banned from playing or coaching the sport professionally.
+While bribing someone to throw a sporting event can be a misdemeanor or a felony, accepting a bribe as a player or sports participant, a crime under 337(c) (PC) is always a felony.
+This offense is punishable by up to three years imprisonment and $5,000 in fines.
+Additionally, most athletes or other participants who are convicted of this crime will be permanently banned from playing, reffing, or coaching the sport professionally.